Empty is only the warp of our tapestry,

 now and forever,

-hello, good-bye, I'll always love you.
+Hello, Good-bye, I'll always love You.

-There are others with us.
 We have met them in another time.

 Love,